 When the substance is first released by the whale, it is whitish in color and has a rather offensive odor that’s sort of like a mixture between saltwater and poop (which makes a lot of sense).
 However, as it floats around in the ocean, it will undergo the processes of oxidation and photodegradation and develop a darker grey or black color and the unique odor that makes ambergris so sought after.

-The smell of fully cured ambergris has been said to have around 30 different distinct aromas.
+The smell of fully cured ambergris has been said to have around 30 different distinct aromas, each of which can be detected by our sense of smell.
 It’s been compared to tobacco or sandalwood.
 It’s said to be at once sweet, earthy, salty, and mossy like a damp forest floor.
-It’s scent has also been compared to isopropyl alcohol (which is used in rubbing alcohol) without the harsh edge.
+Its scent has also been compared to isopropyl alcohol (which is used in rubbing alcohol) without the harsh edge.

 Where To Find Ambergris?